BertovDev/My-pokedex/README.md

 ```
 node index.js
 ```
-To start the mongo database
+* To start the mongo database , type this on any bash:
 ```
 mongod
 ```